nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart4.md

         scrollPane.vvalueProperty().bind(dialogContainer.heightProperty());
     }

-    public void setDuke(duke.Duke d) {
+    public void setDuke(Duke d) {
         duke = d;
     }

     /**
-     * Creates two dialog boxes, one echoing user input and the other containing duke.Duke's reply and then appends them to
+     * Creates two dialog boxes, one echoing user input and the other containing Duke's reply and then appends them to
      * the dialog container.
 Clears the user input after processing.
      */
     @FXML